-Judging this year's Awards are a panel of representatives from our supporting partners together with Visa, our lead sponsor.
-Judges are visiting all 38 shortlisted high streets as they assess each one based on their original entry against four pillars of success: Community, Customer Experience, Environment and Digital Transformation.
+Judging this year's Awards were a panel of representatives from our supporting partners together with Visa, our lead sponsor.
+Judges visited all 38 shortlisted high streets, assessing each one based on their original entry against four pillars of success: Community, Customer Experience, Environment and Digital Transformation.

 Alan delivers Business in the Community’s strategy in Scotland, working across the public, private and third sectors to support inclusive economic growth and the UN’s Global Goals.
 He is passionate about the role of business in society.

 Alex Schlagman is a serial entrepreneur who co-founded SaveTheHighStreet.org and JoinJo.com.
 SaveTheHighStreet.org is a coordinated industry-wide movement powered by high street shopkeepers and supporters across the UK.
 JoinJo.com is the digital assistant for local businesses.

 Chartered Architect and Policy Chair for the Federation of Small Business, Andrew McRae is one of Edinburgh’s most prominent independent retailers.
 His shop in the Old Town is a magnet for Harry Potter fans across the world.